 People who are discriminated against may be isolated socially, particularly in small communities – even entire families may be shunned.
 Women are often blamed as the source of TB, and those affected by the illness may be divorced or considered unworthy of marriage.

 The impact of stigma

-Fear of discrimination can delay people with TB symptoms from seeking help; this makes it much more likely that they will become gravely ill.
-This also leads to the myth that it is TB treatment itself that causes deaths.
-Treatment is much less effective if left until the illness is in its advanced stages.
-Delays in treatment also mean that people with infectious TB continue to pass it on to others.
-Stigma around TB can also make them reluctant to stick with their course of treatment – over the many months this takes – for fear of being ‘found out.’
-Taking treatment irregularly can cause drug resistance.
+Fear of discrimination can mean people with TB symptoms delay seeking help, making it much more likely that they will become seriously ill and infect others.
+This then perpetuates the myth that it is the TB treatment itself that causes deaths, as treatment is much less effective if left until the illness is in its advanced stages.

 TB is not spread through spitting or sharing crockery or cutlery.
 You need to be exposed to TB droplets in the air for eight hours or more to be at risk of contracting the illness – so the idea that TB is easily spread on public transport is also a myth.